Skip to main content

 You will work with your Tableau Project Leader to apply security to your dashboards so users cannot edit/download data/download your dashboard.

-How can I develop content in Tableau using an enterprise data source, like the Operational Data Store (ODS)?
+How can I develop content in Tableau using an enterprise data source?

 Please refer to the Certified Enterprise Dashboards and Data Sources link.
 This will list all certified enterprise data sources.
 You may connect in Tableau Desktop from Connections - Tableau Server.